Shenjing railway station

-Shenjing railway station (深井站 (Shēnjǐng Zhàn)) is a station on Pazhou–Lianhuashan intercity railway located in Huangpu District, Guangzhou, Guangdong, China.
+Shenjing railway station (深井站 (Shēnjǐng Zhàn)) is an underground railway station on Pazhou–Lianhuashan intercity railway located in Huangpu District, Guangzhou, Guangdong, China.
 It opened on 29 September 2025.

 Features

 The station has an underground island platform.
 It also has 2 wind shafts and a cooling tower.

 There is a transfer passage connecting to metro station on Guangzhou Metro Line 7.

 Entrances/exits

 The station has 4 points of entry/exit.
 In its initial opening, the station opened Exits E and H. Exits F and G are not open yet.
 As this station is connected to the metro station, the entrances/exits of the intercity stations are lettered from E to distinguish from the entrances/exits of the metro station, which are lettered A-D.